-Washington State's Office Administrative Services Technology (OAST) - Executive Administrative Assistant program emphasizes administrative skills essential to any professional office, with a strong emphasis on current software packages, voice recognition, business editing and proofreading, and records management.
+Washington State's Office Administrative Services Technology (OAST) - Executive Administrative Assistant program emphasizes administrative skills essential to any professional office, with a strong emphasis on current software packages, administrative communications, and records management.
 Students explore the areas of communication and business law to round out their education.